bleumi/bleumi-pay-sdk-ruby/docs/Erc20PaymentsApi.md

 # BleumiPay::Erc20PaymentsApi

-## create_wallet
+## generate_wallet

-> WalletCreateOutput create_wallet(wallet_create_input, opts)
+> WalletCreateOutput generate_wallet(wallet_create_input, opts)

-Create an unique wallet address to accept payments for an ERC-20 token from a buyer
+Generate an unique wallet address to accept payments for an ERC-20 token from a buyer.

 ### Example